Sample-Efficient Estimation of Nonlinear Quantum State Functions

-The implementation of nonlinear functions necessitates the construction of a state preparation circuit $V$ to generate a $\log n$ qubit state, a well-established and crucial task~\cite{bergholm2005quantum,plesch2011quantum,sun2023asymptotically}.
-This state can be precisely generated using only single-qubit gates and CNOT gates, with depth $\cO(n/\log n)$ and size $\cO(n)$~\cite{sun2023asymptotically}.
-Alternatively, a parameterized quantum circuit (PQC) $V(\bm\beta)$ can be employed to approximate the state $V(\bm\beta)\ket{0}\approx\sum_{j=1}^{n}\sqrt{|\alpha_j|/\gamma}\ket{j-1}$ with high precision.
-The pre-processing approach demonstrates practical efficacy, as training the PQC with $\log n$ qubits does not suffer Barren Plateau phenomena~\cite{mcclean2018barren,liu2024mitigating} (e.g., for order $n=64$, the width of $V(\bm\beta)$ is only $6$-qubit).
+The implementation of nonlinear functions necessitates the construction of a state preparation circuit $V$ to generate a $\log n$ qubit state, which is a well-established and crucial task~\cite{bergholm2005quantum,plesch2011quantum,sun2023asymptotically}.
+This state can be precisely generated using only single-qubit gates and CNOT gates, with depth $\cO(\frac{n}{\log n})$ and width $\cO(n)$~\cite{sun2023asymptotically}.
+Alternatively, a parameterized quantum circuit (PQC) $V(\bm\beta)$ can be employed to approximate the state $V(\bm\beta)\ket{0}\approx\sum_{j=1}^{n}\sqrt{|\alpha_j|}\ket{j-1}$ with high precision.
+The pre-processing approach demonstrates practical efficacy, as training the PQC with $\log n$ qubits does not suffer Barren Plateau phenomena~\cite{mcclean2018barren,liu2024mitigating} (e.g. for order $n=64$, the width of $V(\bm\beta)$ is only $6$-qubit).
 Once the trainable parameter $\bm\beta$ is determined, the circuit $V(\bm \beta)$ maintains operational consistency across quantum states.
 We further propose a variant of the standard QSF framework that circumvents the state preparation circuit $V$ requirement through increased sample complexity, wherein polynomial coefficients are encoded directly into single-qubit rotations $R_y(\theta_j)$.
-A comprehensive analysis is provided in Appendix~\ref{apx: variant}.

 Dividing system $B$ into $B_1B_2\cdots B_n$, Theorem~\ref{thm:polynomial_transform_general} implies that the polynomial transformation of state $F_n(\rho):=\sum_{j=1}^n\alpha_j\rho^j$ can also be sketched.
 To notice it, jointly performing measurements $X \otimes M$ on systems $A'$ and $B_1$ leads to the expectation value $\tr(M F_n(\rho))$.
 Thus, by introducing a set of randomized measurements $\{M_i\}$ drawn from a tomographically complete ensemble, such as random Pauli or Clifford observables, as in classical shadow tomography~\cite{huang2020predicting, zhou2024hybrid}.
 This allows us to construct an approximate classical representation on system $B_1$, the classical shadow of $F_n(\rho)$ would be obtained from a limited number of measurements.
 Thus, the QSF framework not only computes scalar functionals $\tr(F_n(\rho))$, but also permits classical post-processing access to the entire transformed matrix $F_n(\rho)$, circumventing the physical limit of polynomial transformation~\cite{horodecki2003limits}, hence supporting tasks such as spectral feature extraction, quantum kernel construction, and nonlinearly embedded quantum data analysis.